getsentry/sentry-javascript/packages/angular/README.md

 ## Angular Version Compatibility

+**Important**: This package is not compatible with Angular 16 or newer.
+Please use [`@sentry/angular-ivy`](https://github.com/getsentry/sentry-javascript/tree/master/packages/angular-ivy) instead.

+If you're using Angular 12 or newer, we recommend using `@sentry/angular-ivy` for better support with Angular's rendering engine Ivy.

-The latest version of this SDK officially supports Angular 10-13.
+This SDK stilll officially supports Angular 10-15.
 If you are using an older version of Angular and experience problems with the Angular SDK, we recommend downgrading the SDK to version 6.x.

 ## General